Curriculum, Teaching and Learning

-In September 2019 we launched a revised curriculum for Russet House School.
-All subject areas laid out in the Early Years Foundation Stage and National Curriculum documents are now organised into half-termly topics which are more engaging and motivating for our pupils.
+As a result, our curriculum combines life skills learning and subject teaching through a topic-based approach.
 Pupils revisit the same topic twice during their time at the school to enable consolidation and extension relevant to their age and stage of development.
-Maths and English are taught daily and Computing and Physical Education will be delivered at least weekly.
+Maths and English are taught daily; Computing and Physical Education are taught at least weekly.

 Please click here to view our policy